fdurupinar/bioagents/README.md

 ```
 to install nodejs dependencies locally.

 MongoDB needs to be running as a service when launching the system.
-On Mac I was
+On Mac there
+are multiple ways to run MongoDB.
-able to create an empty db and run MongoDB as:
+Either create an empty db and run mongod as:
 ```
 cd Sbgnviz-Collaborative-Editor
 mkdir -p data/db